psychbruce/PsychWordVec/README.md

 Word Embedding Research Framework for Psychological Science.

-An integrated toolbox of word embedding research that provides:
+An integrative toolbox of word embedding research that provides:

 1. A collection of [pre-trained static word vectors](https://psychbruce.github.io/WordVector_RData.pdf) in the .RData compressed format;
 2. A series of functions to process, analyze, and visualize word vectors;